tuomascode/TeachSquared/README.md

 ## Some dumb app ideas you can steal from me.
 I'll contribute for free anyway.

-app who knows when meditator mind wanders, and the person doesn't  they are thinking.
+app plays small sound when meditators mind wander and the person doesn't they are thinking.

 You are a true wizard if you can do this with just a phone.